AProgrammablePhoenix/VirtualProcessingUnit/SVASM/README.md

 instruction: mload (stands for memoryload)
 + Calls to labels won't need to be saved by 'svcall' and restored by 'rscall' if you want to make calls and subcalls and so on...
-Now those instructions will be handled automatically by the assembler itself when it generates VEXE code.
+Now those instructions will be handled automatically by the assembler itself when generating VEXE code.
 + Say goodbye to 'cmpstr', since comparisons between registers will only be made through 'cmp', type casts will be handled implicitely (for instance, comparing SR and EAX, will only compare the value of EAX with the numercial value of the first character of SR).